 Almost all the evidence we cite focuses on publicly-funded NHS health care, since data on privately-funded health care are generally not available from routine administrative data and only sometimes included in survey data.
 This is a limitation, since privately-funded care makes up a substantial proportion of elective hospital care for low-risk procedures and some forms of preventive care such as diagnostic tests and dentistry.
-Furthermore, as elaborated below, important non-medical forms of prevention are privately funded – for example, housing quality, food quality and gym memberships.
+Furthermore, important non-medical forms of prevention are privately funded – for example, housing quality, food quality and gym memberships.

 Wherever possible, we seek to cite simple measures of relative inequality that are easy to compare across studies of different kinds of health care, such as relative gaps between the most and least socio-economically disadvantaged quintile groups of people in England.
-We call inequalities of 5 per cent or less between the most and least deprived socio-economic quintile groups ‘slight’, inequalities of 6–15 per cent ‘moderate’ and inequalities of more than 15 per cent ‘substantial’.
+We call inequalities of 5 per cent or less between the most and least deprived socio-economic quintile groups ‘slight’, inequalities of5–15 per cent ‘moderate’ and inequalities of more than 15 per cent ‘substantial’.
 These criteria are arbitrary, but at least they are explicit and help us to achieve a degree of consistency in our conclusions about the size of different inequalities.
 Even this simple classification is not always possible, however, since there is substantial reporting diversity in the literature.
 For example, much of the health economics literature only reports concentration indices, which are hard to interpret, and much of the health services research literature only reports odds ratios from logistic regression, which – unlike rate ratios and relative risks – can be misleading without knowledge of baseline risks.
 To facilitate comparison of the magnitude of inequality between different studies, we therefore recommend that future studies report marginal effects, as well as or instead of concentration indices and odds ratios, so that readers can calculate absolute differences between social groups allowing for covariates.
 There is also reporting diversity due to different units of analysis (for example, individual, household, small area, large area), different data sources (for example, whole-population administrative data versus sample survey data) and different methods of adjusting for need (for example, direct versus indirect standardisation and different sets of need variables).
 Another key limitation is that the vast majority of studies continue to be snapshots of a particular population at a particular point in time rather than comparative studies.
 Few studies compare health care equity in England at different points in time, few compare England with other countries and, so far, none has performed detailed comparisons of socio-economic equity in health care between different local areas of England.
 This makes it hard to draw conclusions about how far inequities are changing over time, how well England is performing on equity in health care compared with other countries, and whether some areas of England are succeeding better than others at tackling health care inequities.

 Finally, almost all the empirical research focuses on health care received during a particular period rather than over the course of individual lifetimes.
 This absence of a lifetime perspective means that issues such as poor health leading to low incomes, or low incomes leading to later poor health, are not addressed by studies that focus on whether care currently is allocated according to current need or whether this allocation favours the currently poor or the currently rich.